artcava/XPoster/docs/analysis/ADR-005-capability-based-extension-points.md

 ## Context

-XPoster has three independent extension axes — Platform Senders, Content Generators, and AI Providers — but the current design couples them in two ways that limit independent extensibility.
+XPoster has three independent extension axes — Platform Senders, Content Orchestrators, and AI Providers — but the current design couples them in two ways that limit independent extensibility.

-**Problem 1 — `MessageSender` enum couples Sender identity to Generator identity**
+**Problem 1 — `MessageSender` enum couples Sender identity to Orchestrator identity**

-`MessageSender` today encodes not just *which platform to send to* but implicitly *which generator produced the content*.
-If a new Generator is introduced (e.g. a `VideoFeedGenerator`), a new enum value must be added for every existing Sender (e.g. `XVideo`, `InVideo`, `IgVideo`).
-The cartesian product grows with O(generators × senders) instead of O(generators) + O(senders).
+`MessageSender` today encodes not just *which platform to send to* but implicitly *which orchestrator produced the content*.
+If a new Orchestrator is introduced (e.g. a `VideoFeedOrchestrator`), a new enum value must be added for every existing Sender (e.g. `XVideo`, `InVideo`, `IgVideo`).
+The cartesian product grows with O(orchestrators × senders) instead of O(orchestrators) + O(senders).

 **Problem 2 — `HybridAiService` couples AI capability dispatch to a fixed provider list**